railabatkaist/rg2/rg2/csrc/README.md

 ## Per Step

-`UnitEnv` should be able to handle various per-step arguements, such as:
+`WalkerEnv` should be able to handle various per-step arguements, such as:

 1. Curriculum configurations, such as: